Downtown Atlanta is a bustling, thriving hub of business, arts, culture, music, sports, and more. At the center of this…

 Unexpected Atlanta Tours provide unique city tours and Atlanta food tours.

 Track the fascinating life of Martin Luther King, Jr. and the Civil Rights Movement in a fast-paced, memorable 2.5 hour walking history tour.
 We’ll see Ebenezer Baptist Church and the King Center.
 Then, we’ll venture to unexpected locations even locals don’t know.
+Rated a TripAdvisor Best of the Best three years in a row!

-Go beyond the ordinary.
 Our team building tours combine sightseeing, history, and food.

 On our food tours, experience Atlanta food and drink tastes.
 Try rave-worthy local restaurants in 2 to 3 hours.